 So if in doubt, rather head to the gate early than risk the entire plane wait for you.

 When arriving at the gate, ensure you have your boarding pass ready.
 And your passport.
 If flying to and from the UK you will need both when boarding.
 If flying within Schengen area the boarding pass will suffice on its own.

 It goes without saying that boarding takes as long as it takes.
 Obviously they will not slam the door in your face, just because boarding overran a little.
-But at the same time, having a slow boarding might result in missing the plane’s allocated departure slot and therefore a lengthy wait for another slot to become available.
+But at the same time, having a slow boarding might result in missing the plane’s allocated departure slot.
+Which might mean a lengthy wait for another slot to become available.
 So let’s not risk it.
 Be organised, on time and quick.

 If you only travel with a small handbag, laptop bag or backpack, take it to your seat with you and stuff it underneath the seat in front of you.
 This means you leave the overhead locker free for larger items.
 It also means you have quick access to all your things throughout the flight, without having to get up three times.

 If you travel with a larger item (a hand luggage trolley for example) this will have to go in the overhead locker, so in this case it’s best to think ahead what one might need during your flight.
-Ensure it is in easy reach and quickly take it out and store it in your seat pocket when you get to your seat… nothing more disturbing than someone that needs to rummage through their trolley the minute the plane is airborne (or blocks the aisle forever when everyone else wants to get on board behind them).
+Ensure it is in easy reach and quickly take it out and store it in your seat pocket when you get to your seat.
+Nothing is more disturbing than someone rummaging through their trolley the minute the plane is airborne (or blocks the aisle forever when everyone else wants to board behind them).

-Follow these easy steps and you will have a smooth and relaxing experience at the airport (and so will everyone else).
+Follow these easy steps for a smooth and relaxing experience at the airport (for you and everyone else).